 Spin-Dependent-5th-Force-Limits

-This dataset compiles results from existing exotic boson search experiments, with a specific focus on the fifth force, particularly the spin-dependent fifth force (SDFF).
-It aims to provide convenience to researchers in the field.
+This dataset compiles results from existing exotic boson searches, with a specific focus on the fifth force—particularly the spin-dependent fifth force (SDFF).
+It is intended as a live platform to provide researchers in the field with convenient access to relevant data.

 View the Project on GitHub Lei-Cong/Spin-Dependent-5th-Force-Limits